nathanl/authority/README.markdown

 Most importantly, you have **total flexibility**: Authority does not constrain you into using a particular scheme of roles and/or permissions.

-Authority lets you:
+Authority lets you control access based on:

-- Grant permissions based on users' points (like StackOverflow)
+- Roles in your app's database ([rolify](http://github.com/EppO/rolify) makes this easy)
-- Check user roles in a separate, single-sign-on app
+- Roles in a separate, single-sign-on app
-- Disallow certain actions based on time or date
+- Users' points (like StackOverflow)
-- Allow an action only for users with compatible browsers
+- Time and date
-- ...do anything else you can think of.
+- Weather, stock prices, vowels in the user's name, or **anything else you can check with Ruby**

 All you have to do is define the methods you need on your authorizers.
 You have all the flexibility of normal Ruby classes.